-City Schools meal sites will serve free breakfast and lunch for students, Monday to Friday from 8 a.m. to 2 p.m.
+City Schools meal sites serve free breakfast, lunch, snack, and supper for students, Monday to Friday from 8 a.m. to 2 p.m.
 All students can get meals at all meal sites.
 Meals are for students only, but adults can pick up meals for their children.
-Students or families can receive two days of meals at a time, for a total of four meals – 2 breakfasts and 2 lunches.
+Students or families can receive two days of meals at a time, for a total of 8 meals– 2 breakfasts, 2 lunches, 2 snacks, and 2 suppers.

 To find the school meal site closest to you, use the interactive map here or below.

 Flyers (English | Spanish) with all of the locations are also available to print.

 Visit our Menus page to view current school site menus and find information on food allergies and meal accommodations.

 Beginning Thursday, October 8, produce boxes— funded by Baltimore City— will be available at the following school sites beginning at 10am, on a first-come, first-served basis.
 For a list of all produce box sites, visit https://www.bmorechildren.com/freemeals.

 Maryland's Department of Human Services is extending P-EBT benefits through September, and they will be loaded onto the cards that families already have.
 For families who haven't received a card yet, please email: PEBT@bcps.k12.md.us.

 If you still have not received a P-EBT card and have questions, visit http://dhs.maryland.gov/p-ebt/ for information and answers.
 If your question isn't answered, complete the form on that page.
 P-EBT cards are not being distributed at the district office on North Ave.

 All students in Baltimore City Public Schools are eligible for extra food benefits due to school closures.
 These benefits, called Pandemic-EBT, or P-EBT, are intended to help families in Maryland purchase food while schools are closed.